jhgarner/Xest-Window-Manager/xest-site/userguide.rst

 Runs a command using your shell.

-ChangeModeTo (m: Text)
+ChangeModeTo (m: Mode)
 ^^^^^^^^^^^^^^^^^^^^^^

-Changes to a mode in the definedModes section of the config.
-The parameter is the mode's name.
-An invalid name will crash Xest.
+Changes the current mode.
+For example, I usually map the Windows key to Normal mode and the escape key to Insert mode.

 ShowWindow (w: Text)
 ^^^^^^^^^^^^^^^^^^^^